 If you are reading this you’re probably a health-conscious consumer doing your research.
 Or maybe you’re swayed by the big marketing campaigns and shiny new colors of the mainstream nail polish brands and wondering why you would ever switch to something safer.
 Either way, in a moment, I’ll share what we found when we did a search for my fashion-loving daughter.

-Probably most of those cheerful little nail polish bottles lined up on your bathroom counter have a quiet little problem: they’re filled to the brim with chemicals according to the EPA’s Department of Toxic Substances Control (DTSC).
+Sadly most of those bright little nail polish bottles lined up on your bathroom counter have a quiet little problem: they’re filled to the brim with chemicals according to the EPA’s Department of Toxic Substances Control (DTSC).

 What Is Triphenyl Phosphate (TPHP)?